aws/Device-Shadow-for-AWS-IoT-embedded-sdk/test/cbmc/proofs/Shadow_MatchTopicString/README.md

-Shadow_MatchTopic proof
+Shadow_MatchTopicString proof
 ==============

-This directory contains a memory safety proof for Shadow_MatchTopic.
+This directory contains a memory safety proof for Shadow_MatchTopicString.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer